 The best website filtering software should be simple to use and have highly granular controls to give precision control over the content that can be accessed.
 As AUPs change, organizations should be able to easily change settings.
 It is better to have highly granular website filtering software and not need to use a fraction of the controls, than not to have the granularity when you need to apply AUPs changes.

-The best website filtering software will be easily to implement and will not require extensive configuration, maintenance, monitoring, and management.
+The best website filtering software will be easy to implement and will not require extensive configuration, maintenance, monitoring, and management.
 Configuration should not require the time of skilled IT staff.
 An easy-to-use interface, preferably web-based, will make the configuration and maintenance of the software an easy task for any authorized member of staff to perform.

 Website content filtering software should also allow different privileges to be set within an organization.
 For example, a CEO is likely to require a far different level of Internet privileges than a temporary call center worker.
 Similarly, the needs of the IT team and marketing department are likely to be considerably different from those of a dispatch department.
-Being able to set privileges easily by individual user or user group can save a considerable amount of configuration time.
+Being able to set privileges easily by individual users or user groups can save a considerable amount of configuration time.
 There will also likely be occasions when filtering controls need to be bypassed, especially in organizations with highly restrictive Internet usage policies.
 It is useful to have a content filtering software solution that has a mechanism that allows filtering controls to be bypassed for a set period of time, without having to create a new user or set relaxed filtering controls manually.

 Reporting options are also important.
-Compiling reports can be time consuming; but it is important to be able to see which websites are being accessed, the searches being conducted, and where time and bandwidth could be saved.
+Compiling reports can be time-consuming; but it is important to be able to see which websites are being accessed, the searches being conducted, and where time and bandwidth could be saved.
 A suite of automated reports can make these tasks considerably easier to perform.
 Ideally, there should also be an option to alert system administrators when attempts are made to circumnavigate the filtering parameters and visit a prohibited website.

 Website Content Filtering Software Feature Comparison